Every gallery in Phonographia has multiple facts connected with the phonograph. Some are identified as FACTOLAS. This is

 FACTOLA: The earliest example of a phonograph being part of an advertisement, but not with the intention of selling a phonograph in that ad, is the June 1, 1878 illustration in Frank Leslie's Illustrated Newspaper.
-In this ad Brother Jonathan (a symbol of the United States in general, and an allegorical figure of U.S. capitalism) is promoting the export of Mrs' Potts Sad Irons to Russia and his message to the Czar of their pending delivery is made by using the recently invented Edison tin-foil phonograph.
-The Philadelphia Mfg.
-Co. may have been making very good irons but the "delight and astonishment" of the Czar is clearly because of Edison's phonograph.
+In this ad Brother Jonathan (a symbol of the United States in general, and an allegorical figure of U.S. capitalism) is promoting the export of Mrs. Potts' Sad Irons to Russia by bringing the message to the Czar of their pending delivery by means of the recently invented Edison tinfoil phonograph.

 FACTOLA, April 14, 1894 - In the storefront of 1155 Broadway, New York City, the first commercial exhibition of Edison's Kinetoscope motion pictures opened in its Kinetoscope parlor on April 14, 1894.

 The sculptured bust of Edison which was originally located in the front of the parlor was soon removed.
 According to Alfred O. Tate, Edison's Private Secretary, a few weeks after the opening "I received a message from Edison asking me to remove it.
 He thought it undignified."